Castlevania III: Dracula's Curse (NES)

 Castlevania III: Dracula's Curse is consistently great from start to finish.
 Each level begins with malevolent surroundings and devious music for a chilling atmosphere.
 It sends you through a gauntlet of challenging scenarios and against horrific creatures, building for a grand conclusion in a fearsome clash.
 Castlevania III is a fitting finale to a memorable trilogy, and easily the apex of the three.

-If you enjoyed this Castlevania III: Dracula's Curse review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Castlevania III: Dracula's Curse review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!